-A double mastectomy is the surgical removal of both breasts.
-In addition to physically recovering from the surgery, people undergoing a double mastectomy will need to consider their emotional recovery in the weeks and months that follow the procedure.
+In addition to physically recovering from a double mastectomy, people also need to consider their emotional recovery in the weeks and months that follow.

 The recovery time from a double mastectomy can vary from person to person, but it typically takes 4 to 6 weeks.

 Some surgeries involve removing the breast tissue but saving the nipple, while others remove the whole breast.
 More radical mastectomies also remove chest muscle and, rarely, the lymph nodes.

 Many women also undergo breast reconstruction, which can add additional time and complexity to their recovery.

 In this article, we provide information and tips on recovering from a double mastectomy.